reflectoring/reflectoring.github.io/content/contribute/author-payment.md

 ## Payment via Wise

 I prefer [Wise](https://wise.com/invite/u/tomh430) as the service for paying authors.
-Its fees for international money transfers are very transparent and cheap compared to PayPal with great exchange feed between currencies.
+Its fees for international money transfers are very transparent and cheap compared to PayPal, which has very expensive exchange fees.

-Please set up a Wise account using [this link](https://wise.com/invite/u/tomh430) if you don't have an account already and set up an account that can receive any currency.
+Please set up a Wise account using [this link](https://wise.com/invite/u/tomh430) if you don't have an account already and set up an account that can receive any currency (affiliate link).
 Under **Manage > Account > Receiving by email or phone**, activate that your Wise account can be found by email:

 {{% image alt="Wise settings" src="images/wise.png" %}}